 The Jet Future Business Leaders Scholarship launched for the first time this year, which is offered to students entering into the business world upon college graduation.
 Eight finalists were chosen by the Jet team, but the public got to vote on their favorite essay to select the winner.

 The essay finalist chosen to win the $500 award was Shaniya Epps, a senior at Loyola Marymount University.
 The prompt Shaniya eloquently addressed was whether she would rather work for an established company or start her own.
-She explained why working for an established company to begin with would be more beneficial for her so she is able to practice her hobbies while earning income to provide for her family.
+She explained why working for an established company would be more beneficial for her at first so she is able to practice her hobbies while earning income to provide for her family.

 Upon graduation, Shaniya has a Marketing Coordinator job lined up with the company she currently interns for, The PENTA Building Group.
 She plans to also practice photography and videography to be able to do freelance work on the side.
 It is important for Epps to remain creative in her life after graduation.